gsantner/markor/cm-editor/README.md

 npm run build
 ```

-The build output directory is `../app/thirdparty/assets/cm-editor`, see `vite.config.js`.
+The build output directory is `../app/thirdparty/assets/cm-editor`.

 ## About CodeMirror